omeili/covid-19-sg/README.md

 * My laziness in building good scripts for the data cleaning and processing.

 If you can/want to help with either of the above, please let me know.

+1) Data before April 4 is taken from the [Straits Times article](https://www.straitstimes.com/singapore/health/novel-coronavirus-cases-in-singapore) summarizing the COVID-19 situation in Singapore.